throughputer/grafword-sso-starter-web-app/README.md

     - Select an Instance Type: Choose `t2.micro` (eligible for the AWS Free Tier).

     - **Add/Create a Key Pair:**
-        - During the instance creation process, you will see an option to "Create a new key pair" or "Select an existing key pair"
+        - You will see an option to "Create a new key pair" or "Select an existing key pair"

         - Click on "Create a new key pair".
         - Enter a name for your key pair, e.g., `grafword_sso` and click on "Create key pair".